lambdamikel/Busch-2090/README.md

 ## The "Microtronic 2nd Generation" Sister Project

-The "sister project", created by *Frank de Jaeger from Beligum and Manfred Henf fom Germany,* ist called the *"Microtronic 2nd Generation"*.
-Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs in an original Busch console!
+The "sister project", created by **Frank de Jaeger from Beligum and Manfred Henf from Germany,** ist called the **"Microtronic 2nd Generation"**.
+Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs in an original Busch console, including a 3D-printer keyboad!

 The project uses the same firmware code as the "Microtronic Next Generation" presented here, but has a slightly different pin layout (i.e., requires some slight adjustments to the `hardware.h` pin configuration file).

-*Thanks to Frank and Manfred for this great piece of engineering.
-They also exactly replicated the input and output transistor-stages of the original Microtronic, so the 2nd Generation project is electrically maximally compatible with the original, and original Busch electronics experiments / circuits from the manual.*
+**Thanks to Frank and Manfred for this great piece of engineering.** They also *exactly replicated the input and output transistor-stages of the original Microtronic,* so the 2nd Generation project is electrically maximally compatible with the original, and original Busch electronics experiments / circuits from the manual.
+It is hence the best choice for a fully compatible  Microtronic emulator that blends perfectly with the Busch electronics system!

-More details on the [homepage of the Microtronic 2nd Generation project.](https://www.rigert.com/ee-forum/viewtopic.php?t=2497).
+More details about this great project can be found on the [homepage of the Microtronic 2nd Generation project.](https://www.rigert.com/ee-forum/viewtopic.php?t=2497).

-The following pictures are courtesy of Franke de Jaeger:
+*The following pictures are courtesy of Franke de Jaeger:*

 ![Microtronic 2nd Generation Pic 1](./microtronic-2nd-generation/pic1.jpg)